Filed under: Uncategorized — Karma at 5:09 pm on Friday, October 28, 2016

-3. Holding a hug for an extended time lifts one’s serotonin levels, elevating mood and creating happiness
+3. Holding a hug for an extended time lifts one’s serotonin levels, elevating mood and creating happiness.

 4. Hugs strengthen the immune system.
 The gentle pressure on the sternum and the emotional charge this creates activates theSolar Plexus Chakra.
 This stimulates the thymus gland, which regulates and balances the body’s production of white blood cells, which keep you healthy and disease free.

-.
+5. Hugging boosts self-esteem.
 From the time we’re born our family’s touch shows us that we’re loved and special.
 The associations of self-worth and tactile sensations from our early years are still imbedded in our nervous system as adults.
 The cuddles we received from our Mom and Dad while growing up remain imprinted at a cellular level, and hugs remind us at a somatic level of that.
 Hugs, therefore, connect us to our ability to self love.

 6. Hugging relaxes muscles.
 Hugs release tension in the body.
 Hugs can take away pain; they soothe aches by increasing circulation into the soft tissues.

 7. Hugs balance out the nervous system.
 The galvanic skin response of someone receiving and giving a hug shows a change in skin conductance.
 The effect in moisture and electricity in the skin suggests a more balanced state in the nervous system – parasympathetic.

 8. Hugs teach us how to give and receive.
 There is equal value in receiving and being receptive to warmth, as to giving and sharing.
 Hugs educate us how love flows both ways.